The insurance claim process

 To understand this process example, it’s helpful to start with the process goal, typically an end result phrased in terms of something a customer values.
-Modelling and executing the process is merely a means to that goal.
-In this case, we can summarise the process and its goal as: Process an insurance claim in order to make a payment to a customer This is a high-level goal that doesn’t include alternative possibilities, such as rejecting the claim, or things that could go wrong.
+Modeling and executing the process is merely a means to that goal.
+In this case, we can summarize the process and its goal as: Process an insurance claim in order to make a payment to a customer.
+This is a high-level goal that doesn’t include alternative possibilities, such as rejecting the claim, or things that could go wrong.
 A high-level view of the process is shown in this model:

 In summary, the process is to assess a claim and make a payment, or reject the claim for some reason.
-For this example, we’ll simplify the final step into merely calculating the payment amount and suppose that a follow-on process will actually make the payment to the customer, or send a rejection letter in case the calculated amount is zero.
+For this example, we’ll simplify the final step into merely calculating the payment amount and suppose that a follow-on process will actually make the payment to the customer or send a rejection letter.
 Instead, we’ll focus how we assess the claim in order to calculate the payment amount.
-In particular, we want to be able to model the case that a large team is handling a high volume of claims.
+In particular, we want to be able to model for a large team is handling a high volume of claims.

-We have identified two different roles, to optimise handling a large number of cases: Junior Assessor and Senior Assessor.
+We've identified two different roles to optimize handling a large number of cases: Junior Assessor and Senior Assessor.
 Part of our process definition is that each task will always be assigned to one of the two roles.

-These two roles are only defined within this process, so they are not organisational roles.
-Within a small insurance company, employees with the job title (organisational role) Junior Clerk might be candidates for the Junior Assessor process role, while any Manager or Senior Partner might be a candidate for the Senior Assessor process role.
+These two roles are only defined within this process, so they are not organizational roles.
+Within a small insurance company, employees with the job title (organizational role) Junior Clerk might be candidates for the Junior Assessor process role, while any Manager or Senior Partner might be a candidate for the Senior Assessor process role.
 A larger company might have more specialist positions in the company that correspond more closely to the process roles.
-As far is process modelling goes, this is separate to the process definition.
+As far is process modeling goes, this is separate to the process definition.